polyfy/polylith/readme.md

 poly create workspace name:example top-ns:se.example branch:master
 ```

-> Note: This will create a repository in the `main`The branch is only given if you work in a branch other than master
-> (like "issue 66").
-The branch is used by the tool to retrieve a correct SHA
-> from the polylith repository in ./deps.edn for the key
-> :aliases > :poly > :extra-deps > :sha.

 The workspace directory structure will end up like this:
 ```sh
 example            # workspace dir